 About Elisa (EJ)

-Sobo's research focuses on complementary and alternative approaches to (pediatric) health, the challenges such approaches pose to mainstream medicine, and the ways mainstream medicine work with as well as against them.
-Examples include cannabis for epilepsy and selective vaccination.
-Sobo also has researched barriers to care, healthcare quality improvement, healthcare consumerism, and implementation science.
-Overarching themes in Sobo's research include expertise, authoritative knowledge, trust, social belonging, conspiracy theories, stigma, and bias.
+Sobo is a medical anthropologist whose research focuses on complementary and alternative approaches to health, the challenges such approaches pose to mainstream medicine, and the ways mainstream medicine works with as well as against them.
+Sobo has for instance examined cannabis for pediatric epilepsy and selective vaccination.
+Sobo also has researched healthcare quality improvement, and implementation science.
+Sobo's research overarching themes include expertise, authoritative knowledge, trust, social belonging, conspiracy theories, stigma, and bias.
 Sobo's recent publications focus on dissenting views regarding COVID-19.
 Sobo is presently part of CommuniVax, a participatory action research initiative focused on community-based capacity building in underserved and vaccine hesitant communities in support of an equitable and effective COVID-19 vaccination rollout across the USA.

 In the News